Find out more about getting repairs done to leasehold properties and what happens if repairs are needed to more than one home in the same building.

-All the leaseholders must be consulted first if the cost of a repair that is the freeholder’s responsibility is going to cost more than £250 per property.
+You and the other leaseholders must be consulted by the freeholder if the cost of a repair they are responsible for will cost more than £250 per property.

 Having a consultation does not mean that leaseholders are giving permission.
 It means that the freeholder has to:

 - tell you what they plan to do and why the work is needed